spensation/spensation.github.io/_posts/2018-07-29-js_random_choice.markdown

 ```

-Now we are ready to assign one of these random colors to a set of my box elements. to do this,
+Now we are ready to assign one of these random colors to a set of my box elements.
+In order to do this, we will create a variable and set it to a query selector